Hyperdraw/PlugPlex/README.md

 To build PlugPlex, you will need Visual Studio 2017.
 Simply clone or download this repository and build the solution in Visual Studio.
 The files will be output to PlugPlex/bin.

+## Contributing

+If you want to help develop the PlugPlex project, go [here](https://hyperdraw.github.io/PlugPlex/CONTRIBUTING.md).